neat/adaptive/core

 MUTATION_STRATEGY_ANNEAL

-Strategy label for annealed mutation pressure across run progress.
+Strategy label for annealed mutation pressure that decreases across run progress.

 MUTATION_STRATEGY_EXPLORE_LOW

-Strategy label for boosting structural risk on the lower-ranked half.
+Strategy label for boosting structural risk on the lower-ranked population half.

 MUTATION_STRATEGY_TWO_TIER